-More than 60% of all US Covid-19 cases were reported since Election Day.
+More than 60% of all US COVID-19 cases were reported since Election Day.
 Now experts warn a variant could further fuel spread - Local News 8

 In Florida, 40,000 people are overdue for their second dose

-Meanwhile in Florida, more than 40,000 people who received their first vaccine dose are overdue for their second shot, according to the latest report from the state’s health department.
+In Florida, more than 40,000 people who received their first vaccine dose are overdue for their second shot, according to a report from the state’s health department.

 “Overdue” individuals are defined as “those who have received their first dose and have passed the recommended time frame to receive their second dose.”